The Fugitive’s Son

 Author: Bruce Kemp

-In the dark hours of November 9th, 1913, death screamed across the Great Lakes in the guise of a rare, white hurricane.
-The storm continued to brutalize the region for most of the following week.
-It left in its wake cities crippled by devastating snowfalls, paralyzed communications, mysteries that remain unsolved to this day and the corpses of 256 men and women from twelve of the largest ships on the fresh water seas.
-Weather Bomb 1913: Life and Death on the Great Lakes is an accurate accounting of the causes and costs of the Storm as told by the few surviving witnesses who had a living memory of the carnage, courtroom testimony and newspaper reports of the day.
-Now modern ship captains and meteorologists contribute their expertise to help explain and define this horrendous “extra-tropical cyclone”.
+In the dark hours of November 9, 1913, death screamed across the Great Lakes in the guise of a rare white hurricane.
+The Storm continued to brutalize the region for most of the following week.
+It left in its wake crippled cities, paralyzed communications, 12 lost freighters, the corpses of more than 250 men and women, and a mystery that remains unsolved to this day.
+Weather Bomb 1913 is an accurate accounting of the causes and costs of the Storm as told by the few surviving witnesses who had a living memory of the carnage, courtroom testimony and newspaper reports of the day.
+Now modern ship captains and weather scientists contribute their expertise to help explain and define this horrendous “extra-tropical cyclone” and Bruce Kemp adds his skills as a writer to bring to life one of the most compelling dramas of the tragedy.

 “… And then there is Bruce Kemp and Weather Bomb 1913: Life and Death on the Great Lakes (Waypoint, $29.95).
 Yes, it is about the Storm of 1913 when weather fronts collided over the lakes.
 Before when I needed to know about that event, I turned right leaving my office and found it, Gales of November, sitting on a shelf, ignored.